mapbox/mapbox-base-android/MODULARIZATION.md

 When `enableConfiguration = false`, the processor will not generate the configuration option in the resulting glue class.
 This results in the module provider trying to:

 1. instantiate the module by the public, no-arg constructor
-2. obtain the Kotlin `object` reference of the module implementation
+2. obtain the Kotlin `object` reference of the module implementation **(make sure to prevent minification/obfuscation of the `object.INSTANCE` field)**
-3. call a static, Java `getInstance` method
+3. call a static, Java `getInstance` method **(make sure to prevent minification/obfuscation of the `getInstance` method)**
-4. call the constructor that accepts a list of default parameters, for Mapbox default modules internal usage only.
+4. call the constructor that accepts a list of default parameters, for Mapbox default modules internal usage only **(Mapbox SDK needs to make sure to prevent minification/obfuscation of the desired constructor)**.

 ```
 @Keep